 The requirement for multi-season biological inventory will be determined during the preconsultation meeting with CVCA.
 A multi-season inventory may be waived or reduced in scale when relatively current data is available for the site.
 Such studies may include subwatershed studies, biological inventories, wetland evaluations, or site specific biological studies completed for a municipality or in support of other development applications.
 In most cases, a minimum of three (3) site visits at the appropriate time of year will be required.
 When older (5 years and older) inventory data is available, it must be updated through the current study.
-The need to supplement existing data through a single or multi-season inventory will be evaluated on a case by case basis depending on the nature of the development.
+The need to supplement existing data through a single or multiseason inventory will be evaluated on a case by case basis depending on the nature of the development.
 The appropriate standard inventory protocols must be followed by a trained field biologist.
 The suggested biological inventory schedule is shown below.

-Survey Timing Target Organisms Early Spring (Late March / early April) early frogs (wood, spring peeper and chorus frogs) salamanders ducks and geese raptors owls Spring (May) frogs migratory birds reptiles including turtles and snakes benthics ephemeral flora Early Summer (June) breeding birds reptiles including turtles and snakes benthics fish and fish habitat vegetation communities including wetlands
+Survey Timing Target Organisms Early Spring (Late March / early April) early frogs (wood, spring peeper and chorus frogs) salamanders ducks and geese raptors owls Spring (May) frogs migratory birds reptiles including turtles and snakes benthics ephemeral flora Early Summer (June) breeding birds reptiles including turtles and snakes benthics fish and fish habitat vegetation communities including wetlands Summer (mid-July / early August) breeding birds wildlife habitat wetland species

-breeding birds

-• biccuing birds

-wildlife habitat

-Summer wetland species

-(mid-July / early August) vegetation communities including wetlands
+vegetation communities including wetlandssummer flora

-summer flora

 prairie species

 insects including butterflies and dragonflies

 migratory birds

-Fall late summer plant species
+Fall (Santanahan) late summer plant species

 (September) prairie species

 butterflies